 We offer the Introductory Meditation Courses in order to make the practice of Buddhist meditation available to the general public.

-The Regular Introductory Meditation Course takes five Tuesday evenings from 7 pm to 8:30 pm (Chicago) or five Thursday evenings from 6:30 to 8:15 pm (Ann Arbor, Toronto and New York City).
+The Regular Introductory Meditation Course takes five Tuesday evenings (Chicago and New York City) and Toronto) or five Thursday evenings (Ann Arbor).

 Beginner's Zen Retreat (Overnight) runs from Friday evening at 7 pm through Saturday at noon with an overnight stay at the temple.
 The Retreat serves both out-of-towners and those who cannot make it to the regular Tuesday evening course, and also those who wish to experience temple life by staying overnight.
 Both courses cover the same content.
 For dates please check the calendars (Toronto, Ann Arbor, Chicago, Mexico).